Tinkerforge/doc/en/source/Kits/TabletopWeatherStation/TabletopWeatherStation.rst

 `here <https://www.tinkerforge.com/en/doc/Downloads.html#kit-demos>`__.

 It shows the data of the Air Quality Bricklet as well as the Outdoor Weather Station.
-Graphs can be drawn for different time frames, the data is logged in a sqlite database with a configuratable period and the settings are configurable through the touch-interface of the weather station itself.
+Graphs can be drawn for different time frames, the data is logged in a SQLite database with a configurable period and the settings are configurable through the touch-interface of the weather station itself.

 .. image:: /Images/Kits/tabletop_weather_station_gui_600.jpg